sealcode/sealious/docs/reference.md

 The only method that Sealious will invoke on a channel is the optional `start` method, called on `Sealious.start()`.

+#### Existing channels

+Some noteworthy plugins that contain useful channels are:
+* [sealious-www-server](https://github.com/Sealious/sealious-www-server) - it can also automatically generate high-quality REST API.

 ####Constructor

 ```js